kasrasadeghi/cornerstone-wiki/texp.md

 See the above discussion of the Parser and the comparison with S-expressions for more information.

+TODO related to parser restructure
-TODO continue tags
+TODO - move tags to their own file
+TODO - move representation to its own file

 # Subtexp and Texp Composition

-TODO composition
+TODO subtexp composition

 # Allocation